Canada Ski Holidays from the UK

 Features: Many blue runs on Mount Tod are a bit steeper and can be groomed or left with light moguls, so you can step up your technique at your own pace.

 Advanced Terrain: While Sun Peaks isn’t known for “extreme” terrain, it offers plenty for advanced skiers, including long, fast black diamond groomers, a large variety of mogul runs, and glade skiing.
-About 32% of its trails are advanced or expert.
+32% of its trails are advanced or expert.

 Key Areas: Steeper pitches on Mount Morrisey and Tod, long and challenging mogul runs like Headwalls and Static Cling, and steep, technical black and double-black trails (especially off Burfield Quad and Crystal lifts).